Item Optimisation overview

 Some metrics in this article are only available to our Best Practice software integration customers.

-The Item Optimisation cabinet looks at your whole database of patients with a potential service opportunity inclusive of those with an appointment and without a future appointment.
+The Item Optimisation cabinet looks at your whole database of patients with a potential service opportunity, including those with an appointment and those without a future appointment.

 Use the cabinet to identify a list of patients potentially eligible for specific services.
 Review the list with the patient's practitioner and proactively contact these patients to schedule appointments for the services to be completed.